NotEternal/reactKanbanBoard/README.md

 # Project is kanban board.

+Trying to do something like a kanban board 😌

 ### Used technologies:

 - React
 - Redux
 - React-redux